-Pubs in Norfolk are plentiful which is great news for those of you looking for relaxed accommodation, whether it be for
+Pubs in Norfolk are plentiful which is great news for those of you looking for relaxed accommodation, whether it be for the folllowing:

 The list of pubs and hotels in Norfolk that we feature below cover all of these categories!
 Some will be duplicate as they cover more than one category - in fact I think all of them cover more than one category - which shows how good they are!